December 22, 2002

 Obligatory final disclaimer

-Probably the most important single thing to stress about currybetdotnet though, is that it is very much a personal site, and the views expressed don't represent or reflect the opinions of Guardian News and Media Limited, or any of my previous employers or clients.
+Probably the most important single thing to stress about currybetdotnet though, is that it is very much a personal website, and the views expressed don’t represent or reflect the opinions of any of my current or previous employers or clients.